agateau/nanonote/README.md

 ![Screenshot](screenshot.png)

 It automatically saves anything you type.
-Being minimalist means it has no synchronisation, does not support multiple documents, images or any advanced formatting (the only formatting is highlighting URLs).
+Being minimalist means it has no synchronisation, does not support multiple documents, images or any advanced formatting (the only formatting is highlighting URLs and Markdown-like headings).

 It is developed and tested on Linux but also works on macOS and Windows as well.